advis61/OracleOfDereth/README.md

 Use `/od vistashot` to take a screenshot with all UI hidden.

-You can also bind **OracleDereth → Vista Shot** in Virindi Hotkey System.
-No key is assigned by default.
+You can also bind **OracleDereth → Screenshot** and **OracleDereth → Vistashot** in Virindi Hotkey System.
+No keys are assigned by default.

 ## Details